TheOllix/PixelMapIcons/README.md

 ### Changelog
 ---

-#### Latest - 1.4.1
+#### Latest - Hotfix - 1.4.2
-    - I messed up the icons IDs, should be fixed now
+    - I messed up again, the 401 & 402 icons were conflicting with EpicLoot
+    - Now the Resources start at 403
+    - Added placeholders for future resource icons like wood (403-408)

 <details>
 <summary>Previous changelogs (Click to expand)</summary>

+#### 1.4.1
+    - I messed up the icons IDs, should be fixed now
 #### 1.4.0
     - Added all ores that were missing
     - Added a more natural version of each ore